-A real estate agent acts a beneficiary between buyers and sellers.
-He is the person to make meetings to buyer and seller so that at an appropriate day and time they both can meet to final the deal.
+A real estate agent acts as a beneficiary between buyers and sellers.
+He is the person to make meetings with the buyer and seller so that at an appropriate day and time they both can meet to finalize the deal.

 - They must have full details of directors and about project they will deal into.

 - They agents must present all records to buyers when he asks for it.